d-plaindoux/magnet/README.md

 }
 ```

-Then such function can simply managed by an agent and hosted by a given
+Then such function can be simply managed by an agent and hosted by a given
 coordinator.

 ```javascript